slotThe/vmensa/README.md

 couple of different canteens, filter the results according to the authors dietary requirements, and print out the relevant meals to stdout.

+For all command line options, see `vmensa --help`

 # Building
 Build with `stack build`, then copy the executable to a convenient location.
+Alternatively, you may use `stack install`, which will copy the executable to `local-bin-path` (probably `$HOME/.local/bin`, see output of `stack path --local-bin` for certainty).